mrc-ide/orderly-tutorial/README.md

 You will need to install quarto, [start here](https://quarto.org/docs/get-started/) to do so.

-You will also need a very recent versions of `orderly`, the easiest way is probably
+You will also need a very recent version of `orderly`, the easiest way is probably

 ```
 install.packages(